KefanWang/GOSH-FHIRworks2020-FHSearcher/README.md

 1. Install python

-2. Set up dependency:
-Install request
+2. Install request

-Install python-dateutil
+3. Install python-dateutil

-Download wkhtmltopdf and setup install pdfkit
+4. Install pdfkit and download wkhtmltopdf and then setup

 3. run by using py Main.py